quipucords/qpc-tools/docs/man.rst

 ``--version=VERSION``

   Enables the installation of a specific Quipucords server version.
 Contains the semantic versioning format (version.release.patch, such as 0.9.0) of the Quipucords server that you want to install.
-Required if ``install_offline=true`` and ``install_server=true``.
+Required if ``offline`` is specified.

 ``--home_dir=HOME_DIR``